 found the 70% of Catholics supported state funding (Anonymous, 2011).

 The study looked at the findings of Stonebraker et al. (2009), Jones (2010), and the American Psychological Association (2010).

-Here is an example of how the original quotation might be paraphrased:
+Example of how the original quotation might be paraphrased

 The essay incorporating the paraphrasing:

 ...
 Many people believe that the Americanisation of the media, and what is called dumbing down, is having disastrous results on English.
 One answer to this is that language change is natural, so there is no reason for people to condemn it (Aitchison, 1981, p.
 16).
 Aitchison clearly sees every change in language as neither good nor bad, but inevitable ...

 This information is intended to be a guideline, not expert advice.
 Please be sure to speak to your professor about the appropriate way to cite paraphrased information in your class assignments and projects.

 For further help please contact the Wolak Learning Center at 603.645.9606 (UC Students) and Online Writing Center at 866.721.1662 (Online/COCE Students) for assistance with citing paraphrased information in APA Style.

 - How do I cite a quote in-text in APA style?

 - How do I do an in-text citation in APA style?